 Cons of Ceiling Vents

 - Inefficient air distribution for heating – If the unit is used year-round, some heated air will be lost due to heat transfer.
 Remember, heat rises, so if it starts at the ceiling, it has nowhere to go but up.

 - Exposes HVAC system to unconditioned spaces – Attics tend to be dusty and prone to extreme temperatures, adding wear and tear to the equipment and increasing heat transfer loss.

 - Potential for higher energy bills – In hot climates that use air conditioning frequently, the amount of heat transfer loss in the attic can make the system more expensive in the long run.

 Ways to Improve Ceiling Vents

 If an HVAC system in the attic or crawl space is the best or only way to go, there are ways to minimize the issues on the “con” list above.
 Instead of installing the system in an unconditioned space, you can look to utilize dropped ceilings or bulkheads.
 This approach can improve indoor air quality, reduce your monthly energy bills, and increase the service life of the air conditioning unit.

-Every home is different, which is why you should trust your comfort and investment with an experienced team like All American Plumbing, Heating & Air.
+After reading this article, you should better appreciate how your next air conditioning system is installed.
+Every home is different, which is why you should trust your comfort and investment with an experienced team like ALL AMERICAN PLUMBING, HEATING & AIR.
 To schedule an air conditioning consultation and estimate, call us today at (209) 509-4448.